It started out in 1962… Dad, Mom and Me

 After high school Jack went on to college at Washington State University and was on the 7 year plan for his BA in Sport and Recreation Management.
 While at college he fished, hunted and played a large amount of Rugby, hence the 7 year plan.
 Soon after graduation he found himself in Ellensburg and realized that his love of fishing had brought him to the right place.

 His fishing trails have led him to Alaska, Canada, Idaho, Montana, Wyoming, Washington, Oregon and South America.
-In Chile, he explored many watersheds that until and guided in South America for a total of 7 winters.
+In Chile, he explored many watersheds and guided in South America for a total of 7 winters.
 The Evening Hatch started as a small dream in 1988 and since the company has grown from a small red pick-up, an Achilles raft and doing a seasonal 30 trips a year, to a year round operation.
 Our services range from day trips to all inclusive programs featuring our post and beam overnight programs in three locations and our ‘Heart and Soul’ waters include the Yakima, Klickitat, Upper Columbia and Olympic Peninsula.
 Jack started the credited fly fishing class at CWU in 1994.
 The class is still ongoing and very popular.
-He has spoke on the topic of fly fishing at sport shows, clubs and seminars
+He has spoke on the topic of fly fishing at sport shows, clubs and seminars.

 Jack, The Evening Hatch and his guide staff have been featured in numerous publications over the years including …

 Northwest Backroads, The Drake, Grays Sorting Journal, Catch Magazine, Seattle Times, New York Times, American Angler, Fly Fisherman, Northwest Fly Fishing, Trout TV, This is Fly, Seasons on the Fly, Field and Stream & Cabelas Outdoor Adventures